Kotlin/KEEP/proposals/context-sensitive-resolution.md

 * assignments and initializations,
 * function calls.

 As a very short summary of this proposal, all usages of `Problem.` can be removed.
-Intuitively, the compiler uses the known or expected type to resolve the enumeration entries.
+In this case, the compiler uses the known type of the `when` subject, the expected return type, and the expected argument type, respectively, to resolve the enumeration entries.

 ```kotlin
 fun message(problem: Problem): String = when (problem) {